 Credit card issuers and banks need to compete with other brands to acquire more customers.
 That means they need to stay competitive with their rates.

 Do your homework and look at other available credit cards.
 If you find a similar card to yours that offers a better rate, note the card’s name, company and terms.
 You’ll want to share this information when you reach out to the bank.

-You can better negotiate if you understand what the bank or credit card company needs to see on their end to agree to your request.
+You can better negotiate if you understand what the bank or credit card company needs to see on its end to agree to your request.
 Sometimes a bank would need to ensure customers were lower-risk before agreeing to drop the interest rate.

 Now you’re ready to get your credit card and call the customer service number listed on the back.
 When you reach a representative, politely explain the reason for your call.